jmercouris/networkt/README.rst

 3. Run:

    A. $ pushd dist
-   B. $ hdiutil create ./*.dmg -srcfolder *.app -ov
+   B. $ hdiutil create ./program.dmg -srcfolder program.app -ov
    C. $ popd

-You will now have a *.dmg available in the dist directory.
+You will now have a program.dmg available in the dist directory.